gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 but before you need create registry key HKEY_LOCAL_MACHINE\SOFTWARE\LiveCloudKd\Parameters\VmId, type REG_DWORD and enter VM position number in LiveCloudKd list [0, 1, 2, ...].
 You can see that list, if you launch LiveCloudKd without parameters.
 If you launch 1 VM, that parameter will be 0.

-5. Now you can start WinDBG, then go to File -> Start debugging -> Attach to Kernel, open EXDI tab and paste string
+5. Now you can start WinDBG (classic), then go to File -> Start debugging -> Attach to Kernel, open EXDI tab and paste string

 ```
 CLSID={67030926-1754-4FDA-9788-7F731CBDAE42},Kd=Guess
 ```
-or for WinDBG with modern UI:
+or for WinDBG:

 ```
 DbgX.Shell.exe -v -kx exdi:CLSID={67030926-1754-4FDA-9788-7F731CBDAE42},Kd=Guess